xuhaibahmad/xuhaibahmad.github.io/_posts/2017-05-21-go-clean-with-mvp-on-android.markdown

 When you separate the business logic away from the activity in a separate presentation layer, it automatically makes it trivial to mock and test your code the way you would test any other java class.

 The other difficulty apart from code testing is the maintenance of existing codebase.
-If you are reading this post and understand what I have said so far, I am assuming that you are at that point where you are familiar with the [SOLID](https://en.wikipedia.org/wiki/SOLID_%28object-oriented_design%29){:target="_blank"} principles of object oriented design by [Robert C. Martin a.k.a Uncle Bob](https://en.wikipedia.org/wiki/Robert_Cecil_Martin
+If you are reading this post and understand what I have said so far, I am assuming that you are at that point where you are familiar with the [SOLID](https://en.wikipedia.org/wiki/SOLID_%28object-oriented_design%29){:target="blank"} principles of object oriented design by [Robert C. Martin a.k.a Uncle Bob](https://en.wikipedia.org/wiki/Robert_Cecil_Martin
-).
-The last part of the five principles refers to the *Dependency Inversion Principle (DIP)* which encourages the programmers to write code in a way that it **depends upon abstractions instead of the concrete implementations**.
+){:target="blank"}.
+The last part of the five principles refers to the *Dependency Inversion Principle (DIP)* which encourages the programmers to write code in a way that **it depends upon abstractions instead of the concrete implementations**.

-The way MVP is implemented nowadays (or at least they way I learned to) is through *`Contract`* interfaces that describes the responsibilities of *`Views`* and the *`Presenters`*, making the maintenance of code as simple as adding a new method to the interface and its implementation in the corresponding class.
+The way MVP is implemented nowadays (or at least they way I learned to) is through `Contract` interfaces that describes the responsibilities of `Views` and the `Presenters`, making the maintenance of code as simple as adding a new method to the interface and its implementation in the corresponding class.
 Note that this decoupling also allows us for interchangeable views for the same business logic.

 Now let's put a full-stop to the theoretical stuff and explore the implementation details of Model, View and Presenter by building a very basic ***hello world MVP app***.